mratsim/weave/rfcs/multithreading_apis.md

 For reference types, a channel transfers ownership of the reference.
 A channel MUST NOT copy, this is required for both correctness and performance.
+In terms of distributed systems, we require that shared-memory channels achieve **exactly-once delivery**.
+This ensures that producer and consumer can rely on the message being sent and received.
+It also prevents side-effect being executed twice if a message is duplicated for example sending "launch missiles!".

+A channel is shared by at least 2 threads.
 Shared ownership requires ensuring that the shared object is not freed twice and not freed before its last users.
 - One solution requires manually managed `ptr object` and ensuring that the thread that will free the shared object awaits all child tasks.
 - Another solution requires wrapping the type in an atomic reference-counted pointer.
 Its implementation is left as an exercise to the reader.